HAVE A GO AT OLYMPIC SPORTS

 Western Australia’s Kyle Lee claimed his place among a golden wave of young open water swimmers with a Midas touch.

-A day after sitting an accountancy exam in his hotel, Kyle touched the wall just a fingernail in front to give Australia victory in the mixed 4x1500m relay at the World Championships in Doha in February 2024.
+A day after sitting an accountancy exam in his hotel, Kyle touched the wall just a fingernail in front to give Australia victory in the mixed 4x1500m relay at the World Championships in Doha in early 2024.

 Moesha Johnson and Chelsea Gubecka got Australia into fourth position at the halfway point, before Nicholas Sloman took the lead in the third leg and Kyle hung on to win by 0.20 over Italy’s Domenico Acerenza.